 “Context” – when it comes to web development, can be a DANGEROUS word.
 Why?
 Because it can mean a ton of things, from user environment to design breakpoints and circumstances.

-Think about the world where visitors are using different devices, known or unknown, to access the things.
+Think about a world where visitors are using different devices, known or unknown, to access information.
 If we anticipate web designing for that world, then we will definitely be prepared.
 The work of a web designer may never be done, yet we can utilize what we know and expect from the eventual fate of web outline to give the ideal experience to clients at any resolution, screen size, and inside any context.

-Everything is translated into some context.
-As web designers, our responsibility is to make a visual context that improves what the site we are planning is trying to communicate.
-A single mistake a designer makes can create the wrong impression, in addition, can cause miscommunication.
+Everything is translated into context.
+As web designers, our responsibility is to make a visual context that improves what the site is trying to communicate.
+A single mistake can create the wrong impression, in addition, it can cause miscommunication.

-A starting story is important to start with a new site.
-Not an anecdotal list of occasions, but rather the tale about the business or individual behind the site.
-The story should engage a gathering of individuals that will get to be customers.
-The story will share why the business exists, why it is better than the rivals, what it does and so on.
+A starting story is important to begin a new site.
+It should engage individuals that may become customers.
+The story will share why the business exists, why it is better than its rivals, what it does and so on.

-- Web designers use the story to shape an idea for the configuration that conveys visually what the story is imparting verbally.
+- Web designers use the story to shape an idea that conveys visually what the story is imparting verbally.
 Your idea turns into the context.
 You visually make a context where all aspects of the story are adding to the same message.

-Individuals begin contrasting the context you made against those they hold in long haul memory and settling on judgments.
-They start to make decisions about the site based on the differences and similarities.
-Hence, it is important to study your target audience.
+Individuals begin contrasting the context you made against those they already have in their memories and settle on a judgment.
+They start to make decisions about the site based on differences and similarities.

 Create New Standards in “Customer Satisfaction”